 all the while knowing how quotidian it is to fall.

 still acting as if I’m the walnut wind up clock

 I check headlamp batteries

 before I leave the house, measure distance

 on a tachometer, while braking for

 About the Author

-Mary Ellen Talley’s poems have recently been published in Banshee, Beir Bua, The Plague Papers and Ekphrastic Review as well as in several anthologies.
-Her poems have received three Pushcart nominations and her chapbook, “Postcards from the Lilac City” was published by Finishing Line Press in 2020.
+Mary Ellen Talley’s poems have been published in numerous literary journals including Gyroscope, Raven Chronicles, Rat’s Ass Review, and Banshee as well as in several anthologies.
+A former school-based speech-language pathologist (SLP), she resides in Seattle, WA.
+Her work has received three Pushcart nominations.
+A chapbook, “Postcards from the Lilac City” was published by Finishing Line Press in 2020.